astuder/lightroom-map-fix/README.md

 ![Screenshot of Resource Hacker with save menu](images/ResourceHackerSave.PNG)

-On Mac, the Lua files are directly accessible inside the `Location.agmodule` folder:
+On Mac, the Lua files are directly accessible inside `Location.agmodule`:
-- Open the folder `/Applications/Adobe Lightroom/Adobe Lightroom.app/Contents/PlugIns/Location.agmodule/Contents/Resources/`
+- Right-click `Location.agmodel` and select *Show Package Content*
+- Then navigate to `/Contents/Resources/`
 - Copy the files `LocationMapView.lua` and `AgReverseGeocodeService.lua` to the desired location for patching

 ### 5. Patch Lua files with your Google Maps API key